 Taste of Louisiana with Chef John Folse & Co.: Our Food Heritage

-In this new series, world-renowned Cajun and Creole chef John Folse examines Louisiana’s culinary history and celebrates the French, English, Spanish, German, Italian, American Indian and African influences on Louisiana’s cuisine.
+In this series, world-renowned Cajun and Creole chef John Folse examines Louisiana’s culinary history and celebrates the French, English, Spanish, German, Italian, American Indian and African influences on Louisiana’s cuisine.
 Filmed before a live audience, the program combines music, history and of course, great cooking.

 Episode #1022 · Martha Longman of Dulac, La. cooks Barbecued Shrimp Longman.
 Her brother, Brad, takes viewers on a tour of his seventy-five foot shrimp boat, named "Cool Change."